hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/04-Monitor-perf-on-fresh-data/README.md

   You do not need to write all the code right away before you test it: just put fake values in the return of the functions that you have not finished yet and observe what happens when you `make run_flow`.
 </details>

+🏁 Congrats!
+You plugged the `taxifare-model` to a full workflow lifecycle